|

 Legolas rubbed harder.

-into the room fully-formedand bumping his massive head on
+bursting into the room fully-formed and bumping his massive head

-You are not my pretty little mistress!
-He flowed towards
+my pretty little mistress! he cried, flowing towards

-the elf, menacingly.
-I will crush you where you stand!
+the elf menacingly.
+I will crush you where you

 No! wailed Hentmirë, trying to catch his wispy